MrWolfZ/simplux/README.md

 ### browser-router

+- add support for base href in history mode
+- intercept `click` events on `window` and `navigateToUrl` for same tab target on same origin (only if within base-href)
+- add navigation option for replacing browser history entry
 - allow ?[, [?, &[, and [& for optional query parameters

-- configuration parameter for replacing browser history entry; also add these as navigation options
-- configuration parameter for setting URL at start or end of navigation (or not at all); also add these as navigation options
+- add navigation option for setting URL at start or end of navigation (or not at all)
-- add support for base href in history mode

 - support object parameters
 - add type tests
 - add support for setting hash parameter in history mode